-Starting in Fall 2012, the Department of Near Eastern Studies will be hosting a series of workshops, seminars, and conferences on the theme Graeco-Arabic Rationalism in Islamic Transmitted Sciences: The Post-Classical Period (ca. 1200-1900).
+Starting in Fall 2012, the Department of Near Eastern Studies has been hosting a series of workshops, seminars, and conferences on the theme Graeco-Arabic Rationalism in Islamic Transmitted Sciences: The Post-Classical Period (ca. 1200-1900).
 All events are open to the public and are funded generously by the Mellon Sawyer Seminars.
 Further details are available here: <http://nes.berkeley.edu/MellonSawyer/home.html>.

 Facebook page to save ancient Egypt's El-Hibeh site

 Following a year's worth of looting, Professor Carol Redmount launches a social media campaign to rescue the archaeological site of El-Hibeh next to the Egyptian city of Beni Suef